 Networks, Information and Communication Technologies, and Digitization

 Increasingly, Information and Communication Technologies (ICTs) came to impact the operation of networks, in fact, the whole meaning and understanding of what a network was.
 The fundamental change is that networks have become extended in space.
-A typical network today will consist of members who reside often thousands of kilometers apart, and that may actually never have met.
+A typical network today will consist of members who reside often thousands of kilometres apart, and that may actually never have met.
 Through the combination of this with the use of social/business media platforms, the evolution of networks and networking have proceeded further, including a blurring of the division between private lives and public/official lives.
 With this, networks and networking – or better yet, virtual communication – have truly entered the era of digitization.

 I have worked on – and still work on – a number of virtual networks (Note 2).

 Lars T. Soeftestad

 (1) Image credit: unknown.
 It shows a generalized network, consisting of a number of connected nodes.